LuckyLuker/support.mycrypto.com/src/content/migration/moving-from-jaxx-to-mycrypto.md

 {
-"title"       : "[Jaxx ➡ MyCrypto] Access your Jaxx account on MyCrypto", "sort"        : "06",
+"title"       : "[Jaxx ➡ MyCrypto] Access Your Jaxx Account on MyCrypto", "sort"        : "06",
 "category"    : "Migrating to/from MyCrypto",
 "description" : "Migrating to/from MyCrypto",